Gas & Bloating Home Remedy With Dill

 10. Dill can be used by lactating mothers because it increases the flow of milk.

-How do you use Dill?
+How to get rid of stomach bloating?
+Dill might be your answer.
+Now, how do you use Dill?
 Let us know in the comments below!

 How we reviewed this article: